DoctorLogicProduct/DoctorLogicProduct.github.io/_drafts/2021-03-23-video-marketing-for-healthcare-practices.md

 tags:
 - SEO
 - Content-Marketing
-post_intro: To help your practice start incorporating videos into your practice marketing, we have outlined a few suggestions for the types of video content you can consider making.
+post_intro: Is your practice benefiting from one of the most underutilized marketing strategies in healthcare?
 post_image: "/uploads/website-_-blog-post-image.png"
 post_highlight: To help your practice start incorporating videos into your practice marketing, we have outlined a few suggestions for the types of video content you